 I may be 80 years old when I go back but the desire to return for one last glimpse before a peaceful closure of that chapter in my life will not have left me alone.
 Someday, I will feel safe and not terrified because goodness will have replaced evil and freedom will have prevailed.

 Someday, I will go back to Iran.
+I want to go back to Iran.
 Where would you like to return someday?